Mohan-devops07/git_projects/git.md

     git commit -m "descriptive message"

+To Amend the commt massage.

+    git commit -m "amendment message"  --amend

+To Jump back to privious commit or any other commit.

+    git reset "hash tag"
+    # hash tag is from 'git log --oneline'

 ## Branch & Merge.
 Isolating work in branches, changing context, and integrating changes.
 List your all branches. a * will appear next to the currently active branch